hiveml/simple-ml-serving/README.md

 which puts you into an interactive shell inside the container and runs the above command; you can also follow along with the rest of this post inside the container if you wish.

-Now, tensorflow has saved the model information into `/tmp/output_graph.pb` and `/tmp/output_labels.txt`, which are passed above as command-line parameters to the label_image.py script (https://github.com/tensorflow/tensorflow/blob/r1.4/tensorflow/examples/image_retraining/label_image.py).
-Google also gives us another inference script (https://github.com/tensorflow/models/blob/master/tutorials/image/imagenet/classify_image.py#L130), also linked in https://www.tensorflow.org/tutorials/image_recognition.
+Now, tensorflow has saved the model information into `/tmp/output_graph.pb` and `/tmp/output_labels.txt`, which are passed above as command-line parameters to the [label_image.py](https://github.com/tensorflow/tensorflow/blob/r1.4/tensorflow/examples/image_retraining/label_image.py) script .
+Google's image_recognition tutorial also links to [another inference script](https://github.com/tensorflow/models/blob/master/tutorials/image/imagenet/classify_image.py#L130), but we will be sticking with label_image.py for now.

 ## Converting one-shot inference to online inference ##